dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2012-now, Security, privacy and decentralization

-Used distributed networks to store and read data, deplatformed phone, security, anonymization, encryption, and open source
+Used distributed networks for data, deplatformed phone, security, anonymization, encryption, OSS
 to see the world from hacker and privacy-focused perspective.
 Built a couple of serverless sites.